zaragofarma/truck/README.md

-# truck
+# Truck site -- front end branch

-Truck - Transportes Lucas Rivera
+This is the static working code for all Truck pages.
+Demo: http://www.google.com